HeimLabs/miden-examples/webapp/private-buy-me-a-coffee/README.md

 # Private Buy Me a Coffee

-A private "Buy Me a Coffee" style application built on the Miden blockchain, enabling creators to receive private HLT token payments from supporters using Miden wallet authentication.
+A private "Buy Me a Coffee" application built on the Miden blockchain, enabling creators to receive private HLT token payments from supporters using Miden wallet authentication.

 Built with Next.js, TypeScript, Tailwind CSS, and SQLite by [Heimlabs.com](https://heimlabs.com).